 Level 1 Fair value is based on quoted market prices (unadjusted) in active markets for an identical financial asset or liability.
 An active market is a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
-Level 2 Fair value is determined through valuation techniques based on observable inputs, either quoted prices, or indirectly, such as those derived from quoted prices.
-This category incluvalued using quoted market prices in active markets for similar instruments, quoted price similar instruments in markets that are considered less than active or other valuation tech significant inputs are directly or indirectly observable from market data.
-Level 3 Fair value is determined through valuation techniques using significant unobservable inputs includes all instruments where the valuation technique includes inputs not based on observable unobservable inputs have a significant effect on the instrument's valuation.
-This cate instruments that are valued based on quoted prices for similar instruments where significant adjustments or assumptions are required to reflect differences between the instrument being similar instrument.
+Level 2 Fair value is determined through valuation techniques based on observable inputs, either directly, such as quoted prices, or indirectly, such as those derived from quoted prices.
+This category includes instruments valued using quoted market prices in active markets for similar instruments, quoted prices for identical or similar instruments in markets that are considered less than active or other valuation techniques where all significant inputs are directly or indirectly observable from market data.
+Level 3 Fair value is determined through valuation techniques using significant unobservable inputs.
+This category includes all instruments where the valuation technique includes inputs not based on observable data and the unobservable inputs have a significant effect on the instrument's valuation.
+This category includes instruments that are valued based on quoted prices for similar instruments where significant unobservable adjustments or assumptions are required to reflect differences between the instrument being valued and the similar instrument.